 Historically, rectangular and Cartesian grids are associated with the Finite Differences, due to the easy identification of point neighbors, used in the derivatives approximations.

 The Finite Element Method (FEM) allowed for mixed types of mesh cells, and unstructured meshes became feasible.
-Variational formulations being used to solve problems numerically can date back to Lord Rayleigh and Ritz works, from the end of the 19th century to the first decade of the 20th century
+Variational formulations being used to solve problems numerically can date back to Lord Rayleigh and Ritz works, from the end of the 19th century to the first decade of the 20th century2

 The first steps for numerically solving a set of partial differential equations (PDEs) is the discretization of the equations and the discretization of the problem domain.
 As mentioned earlier, solving the entire problem domain at once is impossible whereas solving multiple small pieces of the problem domain is perfectly fine.
 The equations discretization process is related to methods such as the Finite Differences Method, Finite Volume Method (FVM) and Finite Element Method, whose purpose is to take equations in the continuous form and generate a system of algebraic difference equations.
 The former, namely the domain discretization process, generates a set of discrete points and cells that cover the continuous problem domain.